wulfgarpro/Nightmare/re/3_Loop/Soln.md

 Then, `jmp 804842c` jumps to `cmp DWORD PTR [ebp-0xc],0x13`, after which `jle 8048415` jumps back to `sub esp,0x8`.

-The `sub esp,0x8` instruction moves the stack pointer `-0x8` (the stack grows down) to make room for a DWORD value.
+The `sub esp,0x8` instruction moves the stack pointer `-0x8` (the stack grows down) - likely stack alignment.

 After that `push DWORD PTR [ebp-0xc]` pushes the current `[ebp-0xc]` DWORD to the stack.

-Next, `push 0x80484c0` pushes an argument to the stack for the subsequent `call printf@plt`.
+Next, `push 0x80484c0` pushes another DWORD argument to the stack for the subsequent `call printf@plt`.

+So `8+4+4=16`, the stack has been aligned at 16-bytes.

 We can see what the argument is with: `objdump -s -j ".rodata" ./loop`: